 I first went to South Africa as an exchange student during my junior year of college.
 I went to Cape Town to study business and knew immediately that I was somewhere special.
 The trip lit a spark in me and ever since, I’ve taken advantage of every opportunity to travel.
 After graduation I volunteered for three months in Tanzania at a sports charity and then returned to Cape Town for six months volunteering at an NGO for refugees.
 I then returned to Boston and found a home at Audley.

 Joining Audley has opened many new doors into the travel world and offers me the chance to share my experience and assist others wishing to embark on an adventure of a lifetime.
-During my time at Audley, I’ve had the chance to return to South Africa, see the natural wonder of the world — Victoria Falls, explore the beaches of Mauritius, see the Great Migration in Tanzania, swim with whale sharks off Mafia Island, and self-drive through the Namibian desert.
+During my time at Audley, I’ve had the chance to travel extensively through Africa.
+I’ve seen the natural wonder of the world that is Victoria Falls, explored the beaches of Mauritius, seen the Great Migration in Tanzania, swam with whale sharks off Mafia Island, taken a self-drive trip through the Namibian desert, and spotted cheetah cubs learning to hunt in the Okavango Delta.
 This region of the world holds so much beauty and it's my passion to share it.

 Start planning your tailor-made trip with Laura

 What's the best local dish you've tasted?

 In Cape Town, South Africa I visited a food stand above the train station where I joined the locals for a traditional meal of chakalaka, beans, pap and salad.
 Chef Sandile proved a gracious host and his chakalaka, a spicy vegetable relish, is one of the best in South Africa.
 Served with baked beans, pap (a maize porridge served as a soft yet sticky white ball that you can pull apart with your hands) and some salad, it was delicious and easy to see why this combination of dishes is the most common comfort food in South Africa.